kingzamzon/docs/docs/SDK/Explanation/encryption.md

 ### AuthSig

 First, obtain an authSig.
-This will ask metamask to sign a message proving the holder owns the crypto address.
+This will ask MetaMask to sign a message proving the holder owns the crypto address.

 ```js
 const authSig = await LitJsSdk.checkAndSignAuthMessage({ chain: "ethereum" });